The Truth About Selling a Restaurant in 2025: What We Sell Restaurants Learned From Hundreds of Deals (Part 2)

 Overpricing consequences:

-Restaurants listed 15-20% above market value sat an average of 8-11 months before selling and typically required multiple price reductions totaling 20-25% to finally attract a buyer.
-How do we know?
-We Sell Restaurants looks at every listing every week on our listing quality report and compares days on market to signed confidentiality agreements against multiples used on the SDE to see slow performing restaurants.
+How do we counteract that market behavior?
+We Sell Restaurants looks at every listing every week on our listing quality report and compares days on market to signed confidentiality agreements against multiples used on the Seller’s Discretionary Earnings (SDE) to see reassess slow moving restaurants.
 Based on our findings, we act to improve those listings, change the price, and actively encourage activity which leads to offers.
 If there is no activity, there will be no offers.

-We do this because there’s a hidden cost to overpricing an inactivity.
+There is a hidden cost to overpricing an inactivity.
 Every week your restaurant sits on the market, buyers wonder what's wrong with it.
-"If it's so great, why hasn't anyone bought it?"
+"If it's so great, why hasn't anyone bought it…” is not the message you want them thinking about.
 Fresh listings get attention and urgency.
 Stale listings get skepticism and lowball offers.

 We tracked this in 2025: Restaurants that sold the fastest averaged a higher percentage of the asking price.
 Restaurants that took 6+ months to sell averaged a lower percentage of their final asking price, which was already reduced from the original.